jmburke4/LoxInterpreter/README.md

 dotnet run --project ./LoxInterpreter/LoxInterpreter.csproj
 ```

 *Lox.bat* is setup to take an optional file path parameter to pass to the interpreter executable.
 If passed a valid filepath, the interpreter will sequentially run all of the lines in the file, then enter the REPL.
-If the contents of *sample.lox* are
+If the contents of a file named *sample.lox* are

 ```
 var a = "Hello, World";